RobinMeow/robin-daub-website/README.md

 - There should be a section with "your apps" and within your app a "Firebase Admin SDK" which will display your firebase configuration

 > Firebase Console UI updates regulary.
 Literally everytime Im on it, its new.

+## Deploy Troubleshooting

+if you encounter errors like "Failed to get project" or "no access" try loggin out and in again. `firebase logout` and `firebase login`